 1993 – What’s Eating Gilbert Grape, The Pelican Brief and Beethoven’s 2nd were released in theaters.

 1999 – Stuart Little was released in theaters.

-2003 - The Lord of the Rings: The Return of the King was released, and it went on to win 11 Oscars.
-Score eleven for the nerds!
-The Lord of the Rings Trilogy were first published in 1954/1955.
+2003 – The Lord of the Rings: The Return of the King was released, and it went on to win 11 Oscars.
+The Lord of the Rings Trilogy was first published in 1954/1955.

 2004 – Lemony Snicket’s A Series of Unfortunate Events and The Aviator debuted in theaters.